 What is a Business Segment?

-A Business Segment (or a Strategic Business Unit) is a subsection of a company’s overall area of operation in which there is an established separate product line.
+A Business Segment (or a Strategic Business Unit) is a subsection of a company’s overall operations in which there is an established, separate product line.
 A business segment can be identified by the product(s) sold or services provided or by geographical locations that the company operates in.

 Senior management typically divides the overall company into business segments to understand which areas of the company need improvement and which areas are doing well.